bladionlucero/bladionlucero/README.md

 ## Meet Brittany Ladion-Lucero (or Britt for short) 👋

-I’m a digital product (UX/UI) designer and full-stack software engineer.
-So…I guess you can call me a ~~ux engineer~~ ~~design technologist~~ person living their life at the intersection of design and code.
+I’m a digital product (UX/UI) designer and full-stack software engineer.<br>So…I guess you can call me a ~~ux engineer~~ ~~design technologist~~ person living their life at the intersection of design and code.
 Whew, that's...a lot.

 Anyway!
 You can also visit [my website](https://www.brittanydoes.design/) to learn a little bit more about me and the work I've done.